Zubes01/Enhanced-Soups-for-Graph-Neural-Networks/README.md

 ```

 PLS requires a preprocessing step, where the graph is partitioned using a SOTA partitioning algorithm.
-This can be done using DGL's distributed library.
+This can be done using DGL's distributed API.
 We also recommend preloading the partitions (which moves them from the disk to memory) and passing them into PLS, rather than letting PLS load the partitions from the disk.
 The preloaded parts can be kept on the GPU (trading CPU memory for speed) or on the CPU (where they are moved to the GPU during training when they are chosen).
 Continuing with our example of GCN on Products, we can do the following:

 ```python
 >>> import dgl